Members Area

 There are six submission types.
 Please read below to determine which is the best fit for your submission, or click here for a session type comparison.

-2. Roundtables (60 minutes) are a dynamic and interactive sessions designed to foster in-depth discussions and collaborative problem-solving among attendees.
+3. Roundtables (60 minutes) are dynamic and interactive sessions designed to foster in-depth discussions and collaborative problem-solving among attendees.
 The goal is to emphasize dialogue and idea exchange within small groups of attendees around a specific topic selected by the presenters.
 Given the size of the annual conference, it is assumed that if a roundtable is accepted and programmed, presenters will break the large group of attendees into smaller groups within the session.
 Authors submitting this type of abstract should specify the topic for the roundtable (and the importance of that topic), and emphasize how they will facilitate discussion(s) while creating an open and inclusive environment for myriad ideas and perspectives.
 Roundtables are limited to four presenters.

 5. Lectures (15 minutes) are single-speaker presentations on research, applied topics, and/or intervention techniques.
 Presenters are encouraged to provide or discuss techniques that address some aspect of social justice, either equity, advocacy, or cultural competence within applied sport psychology.
 Lecture presentations are limited to 15 minutes in length, with 12 minutes of presentation and 3 minutes for questions.
 Lectures will be combined with other presentations of similar topics into 60-minute blocks.